dzanahmed/harmony-nantes-2023/Day1_Wednesday_7_June/README.md

 Hands-on training session

-Session 1 - An introduction to JAGS \n
+Session 1 - An introduction to JAGS

 Session 2 - Introduction to Hui-Walter models